 1. CALL TO ORDER – OPEN PUBLIC MEETINGS ACT – ROLL CALL – FLAG SALUTE

 Mayor Hache called the meeting to order at 7:30 P.M. and read the Statement of Compliance with the Open Public Meetings Act.
-At roll call the following were present: Councilmembers Knudsen, Sedon, Voigt, and Mayor Hache.
+At roll call the following were present: Councilmembers Knudsen, Sedon, Voigt, Walsh, and Mayor Hache.
 Also present were Heather Mailander, Village Manager/Village Clerk; Matthew Rogers, Village Attorney; and Donna Jackson, Deputy Village Clerk.
-Councilwoman Walsh arrived at 7:32 P.M.

 2. COMMENTS FROM THE PUBLIC